ansys/pymechanical/doc/source/api/index.rst

 ========
 Logging
 ========
-This section describes about using the Logger to log messages.
+This section describes how to use the logger to log messages.

 ===========
 Mechanical